95880-A3-SP18/web-analytics-group10/README.md

 #### Where are you going to pull the data from?

-Our major data source will be from the readily available APIs from Yelp.
+Our major data source will be from the readily available APIs from Yelp and Google Places API's.